Ready to Trade with the Lowest Fees?

 Fee Type Amount When Applied Notes

-Trading Fee ~2% On winning positions only Charged at settlement (not on losing trades)
+Trading Fee Varies On winning positions only Charged at settlement, shown in interface

 Spread/Slippage 0.5–10%+ Built into market prices Lower on high-liquidity markets